01-edu/public/subjects/ai/nlp-scraper/README.md

 ### 5. **Source analysis (optional)**

-The goal is to show insights about the news' source you scrapped.
+The goal is to show insights about the news' source you scraped.
 This requires to scrap data on at least 5 days (a week ideally).
 Save the plots in the `results` folder.